thejasprab/CCDACourseProject/README.md

 **Streaming “No Partition Defined for Window operation!”
 WARNs**

 These are expected when some analyses use a global window (e.g., `NTILE` without partition).
-They can be ignored for small‑/medium‑sized runs; for very large clusters, you’d want to tune partitioning.
+They can be ignored for small-/medium-sized runs; for very large clusters, you’d want to tune partitioning.

 **OOM / slow shuffles on full**

-- Increase Spark memory (`SPARK_DRIVER_MEMORY`, `SPARK_EXECUTOR_MEMORY`)
+- Increase Spark memory (`SPARK_DRIVER_MEMORY`, `SPARK_EXECUTOR_MEMORY`).
-- Ensure `data/tmp/spark-local/` has enough disk space for spills
+- Ensure `data/tmp/spark-local/` has enough disk space for spills.
-- Reduce `spark.sql.shuffle.partitions` if you have fewer cores
+- Reduce `spark.sql.shuffle.partitions` if you have fewer cores.
-- For streaming, adjust `--max-files-per-trigger` to limit per‑batch load
+- For streaming, adjust `--max-files-per-trigger` to limit per-batch load.
+- For full search:
+  - Make sure `pipelines.build_full_index` completed successfully.
+  - If CSR index is too large for RAM, consider:
+    - limiting to a subset of years/categories, or
+    - building multiple shard indices.

 ---